 As Jack axes the door, Pendereck's "Kanon Paschy" plays, which is concerned with the entombment and resurrection of Christ and is the Passover Canon, Christ serving as the Passover lamb whose blood marked on doors prevented the Destroyer from entering those homes consecrated with the blood, the Destroyer going on to take the lives of the firstborn of the Egyptians and any with unmarked doors.

-Jack's blood marks the bathroom door.
+Jack's blood marks the inside of the bathroom door.
 On the other side of the door, in this area, is where Danny had written "redrum" in red lipstick.

 When Dick had taken Wendy and Danny into freezer C4, he had listed off all the meat contained therein then had asked Danny if he liked lamb, whereupon they exited out of freezer C3 in one of the film's more overt displays of doubling, overlaying.
-If one wonders about this, Jack's mysterious release from the virtual prison of the "story" room and then his axing through a door while the Passover Canon plays, then it might do well to consider the idea of entombment and resurrection as signified by the music, and whether the place of entombment is the same as the place of resurrection.
+If one wonders about this, With Jack's seeming mysterious release from the virtual prison of the "story" room and then his axing through a door while the Passover Canon plays, it might do well to consider the idea of entombment and resurrection as signified by the music...

 In the maze, Jack continues to follow Danny's tracks.
 But we see the boy now carefully backtracking in his footsteps, then covering his tracks as he steps to the side and hides.